Why Opt for Monolingual Editing in a CAT Tool?

 Configuring a Language Pair in memoQ

 As a translation tool, memoQ is designed for bilingual projects with source and target languages.
 For monolingual editing, however, only one language is used.
-So, can a CAT tool still be used for this purpose?
+So, can memoQ still be used for this purpose?

 While this might initially seem unfeasible, it turns out memoQ allows you to treat language variants as distinct languages.
 For instance, selecting English (British) as the source language and English (General) as the target language, will create a language pair within the same language, enabling monolingual editing.